 Type 1 and Type 2 patients with diabetes mellitus.

-Wong, CKH, Lam, CLK, Mulhern, B, Law, W-L, Poon, JTC, Kwong, DLW & Tsang, J 2013, 'Measurement invariance of the Functional Assessment of Cancer Therapy-Colorectal quality-of-life instrument among modes of administration', QUALITY OF LIFE RESEARCH, vol. 22, no. 6, pp. 1415-1426.View/Download from: UTS OPUS or Publisher's site
+Wong, CKH, Lam, CLK, Mulhern, B, Law, W-L, Poon, JTC, Kwong, DLW & Tsang, J 2013, 'Measurement invariance of the Functional Assessment of Cancer Therapy-Colorectal quality-of-life instrument among modes of administration', QUALITY OF LIFE RESEARCH, vol. 22, no. 6, pp. 1415-1426.View/Download from: Publisher's site

 Mulhern, B, Brazier, J, Alonso, J, Connell, J, Papaioannou, D & Vilagut, G 2012, 'Are generic preference-based measures valid in mental health?
 A mixed methods enquiry', Quality of Life Research, vol. 21, pp. 1-1.